pfpeterman/Final-Project-MOP/README.md

 # Final-Project-MOP
 final project repository for Mars, Olivia, Paige

-"Detecting Sturgeon Presence in the Great Lakes using Bioinformatic Tools"
+"Detecting Sturgeon Presence in the Great Lake Region using Bioinformatic Tools"

 our project question is how can bioinformatic tools be utilized to detect sturgeon presence within the Great Lakes?